 Right after you persuade your addressee with the ‘from’ and subject lines to actually open your message, you’re halfway through.
 Now you’ve got 3 seconds to hold their attention and make them read further than the first two lines.
 And that’s why you need an intriguing introduction.

 It’s difficult to start a cold email.
 What we tend to do is talk about ourselves and the company we work for.
 It may either be because we don’t know how to start or we desperately want to close the sale with our first email.
-But we’re here to tell you that this is definitely not a winning strategy.
+But I’m here to tell you that this is definitely not a winning strategy.

-Then how should a cold email introduction?
+Then what should a cold email introduction look like?

 A cold email introduction shouldn’t be longer than 2-3 sentences.
 It’s not supposed to introduce you or your company to the prospect.
 Instead, it refers to the message receiver, their expertise, achievements, work, and their company.
 That’s how we catch their attention.